simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 #### When will this universe be reset?

 Currently, there are no set dates for when this universe will reset.
-The universe for First Access (last universe) lasted approximately 2 years.
+The current universe started on 02-23-2021.
+The universe for First Access (previous universe) lasted approximately 2 years.

 #### What's the difference between PRO/Basic/Trial?